Using the OpenTelemetry Demo

 This guide aims to walk you through the steps required to deploy the OpenTelemetry Demo app and begin sending data to Ascent.

-NOTE: We will deploy the OTEL demo app using Docker for this guide.
+NOTE: We will deploy the OTel demo app using Docker for this guide.

 Docker